ludulicious/customer-portal/docs/service-requests-layer-plan.md

 ### Layer Independence
 - Service requests layer is self-contained
-- Only depends on organization structure from main layer
+- Only depends on better-auth organization system from main layer
 - Can be easily removed by deleting layer directory and removing from nuxt.config

 ### Security
-- Organization-based access control on all endpoints
+- Organization-based access control using better-auth organization membership
 - Ownership verification for updates/deletes
-- Admin role checks for admin endpoints
+- Better-auth organization role checks for admin endpoints
-- Internal notes hidden from non-admin users
+- Internal notes hidden from non-admin users using better-auth roles

 ### Performance
 - Indexed queries on organizationId, status, createdAt